 Pre-teen Jeliza-Rose's parents are hopeless drug addicts.
-When pa, rocker Noah, finds ma OD's, he fears to be charged of homicide and takes her along to his ma's place, in a desolate country region.
-With Noah passed out, the girl mentally transfers to a fantasy worlds she and her doll heads enter magically.
-In its adventures she also stars the crazy locals, notably Dell, her domineering hag ma and adult, but retarded brother Dickens.
+When pa, rocker Noah, finds ma's OD'd, he fears to be charged with homicide and takes Jeliza along to his ma's place, in a desolate country region.
+With Noah passed out, the girl mentally transfers to a fantasy world she and her doll heads enter magically.
+Jeliza's adventures also star the crazy locals, notably Dell, and Dell's grown but retarded brother Dickens.
 Written by

 Was this review helpful to you?